SwitzerlandLearn even more about Switzerland at oecd.org

 Safety – Switzerland expand

 The homicide rate (the number of murders per 100,000 inhabitants) is a more reliable measure of a country’s safety level because, unlike other crimes, murders are usually always reported to the police.
-According to the latest OECD data, Switzerland’s homicide rate is 0.7, much lower than the OECD average of 2.2.
-The homicide rate is nearly the same for men and for women, at respectively 0.7 and 0.6.
+According to the latest OECD data, Switzerland’s homicide rate is 0.5, much lower than the OECD average of 4.1.
+In Switzerland, the homicide rate is the same for men and for women.

 More ResourcesHow's Life? at a Glance